zumepro/tultemplate2/template/template.typ

 // - keywords (dictionary): The abstract keywords.
 // - assignment (str): Filepath of the assignment document/page.
 // - citations (str): The location of the citation file.
+// - presentation (dictionary): Arguments for the presentation
 // - content (content): The content of the document
 //
 //-> none